Vesuro30/Du-Bootcamp/class-content/01-HTML-Git-CSS/01-Activities/04-Stu_Git/README.md

 - It's done when I have used command-line commands to create an `index.html` file.

-- It's done when I add and commit my changes using Git commands.
+- blat!It's done when I add and commit my changes using Git commands.

 - It's done when I push the changes to the remote repository.